 TL;DR (Too Long; Didn't Read)

 The velocity-time graph is derived from the position-time graph.
 The difference between them is that the velocity-time graph reveals the speed of an object (and whether it is slowing down or speeding up), while the position-time graph describes the motion of an object over a period of time.

 The position-time graph describes the motion of an object over a period of time.
 Time in seconds is conventionally plotted on the x-axis and the position of the object in meters is plotted along the y-axis.
 The slope of the position-time graph reveals important information about the velocity of the object.

 The slope of a position-time graph reveals the type of velocity an object undergoes during its motion.
 A constant slope of a position-time graph indicates a constant velocity.
 A varying slope of a position-time graph indicates a changing velocity.
 The direction of the slope of the position-time graph indicates the sign of the velocity.
 For example, if it slopes downward, from left to right, the velocity is negative.

 The velocity-time graph of an object reveals the speed at which an object is moving at a given time and whether it is slowing down or speeding up.
 Time in seconds is usually plotted on the x-axis while the velocity in meters per second is usually plotted along the y-axis.
 Objects moving at a constant rate have a straight-line velocity-time graph.
 Objects moving at variable speeds have sloping, linear velocity graphs.

 Slope of the Velocity-Time Graph

 The slope of the velocity-time graph reveals the acceleration of an object.
-If the slope of the velocity-time graph is a horizontal line, then the acceleration is 0.
+If the slope of the velocity-time graph is a horizontal line, the acceleration is 0.
 This means the object is either at rest or moving at a constant speed, without speeding up or slowing down.
-If the slope is positive, then the acceleration is increasing.
+If the slope is positive, the acceleration is increasing.
 If slope is negative, acceleration is decreasing.